 What are the camp dates?

-June 26 through August 18, unless there are lots of snow days that lengthen school calendars.
-Camp is closed Tuesday, July 4 of Week 3 for Independence Day and Tuesday, August 1 for Tisha B’Av.
+June 26 through August 17, unless there are lots of snow days that lengthen school calendars.
+Camp is closed Wednesday, July 4 of Week 3.
 See a full camp calendar here.

 Where is the camp?

 Our camp is located in Owings Mills/Reisterstown Area near Exit 7B, Franklin Boulevard West off of I-795.

 Can I see the camp before next summer?